lkilcher/pyTurbSim/doc/source/about.rst

 Navier-Stokes equations, compressibility), it does provide time-series that drive realistic wind and MHK turbine device simulation and it does so using significantly lower computational resources than fluid-flow simulations.
-That is, TurbSim and PyTurbSim efficiently produce time-series that drive realistic loads estimates that agree reasonably with measurements of loads on real wind turbines [#]_.
+That is, TurbSim and TurbGen efficiently produce time-series that drive realistic loads estimates that agree reasonably with measurements of loads on real wind turbines [#]_.